 Finally, if the two options above will not work, consider downgrading your vehicle.
 This is obviously a complicated step to take, for various reasons.
 But if you’re not able to meet your monthly obligations, it might be the only choice.
 Let’s say you have a car that you bought new, which is now valued at around $10,000.
 You used the car to get a title loan for $2,000 but you can’t pay the amount back.
 If you can sell the car for $10,000 and buy a used vehicle for $6,000 then you would have more than enough cash to pay off the title loan and any fees or extra charges.
 One complication is that the lender may have the title to your car, so you’d need to communicate with them if this is the path you choose to take.

-Whatever happens, stay focused on getting that car title loan paid off and try to avoid paying those exorbitant interest rates.
+Whatever happens, stay focused on getting that car title loan paid off (ReadyForZero can help with this) and try to avoid paying those exorbitant interest rates.
 If you have further questions for us, feel free to post them in the comments below.

 Image Credit: San Designs